Calm down, rest up.

 Stress is a very basic response that allows us to adapt, respond and cope with environmental threats, social and economic demands.
 A certain amount of stress is necessary for normal, safe and efficient human functioning.
 But when a normal stress response becomes prolonged and uncontrollable, the stress response can break you down both mentally and physically.

-That’s why, just in time for National Stress Awareness Month, Sleeprate has compiled a few tips to help you manage your stress before it starts wearing you down:
+That’s why Sleeprate has compiled a few tips to help you manage your stress before it starts wearing you down:

-- Choose how you react: When people lie awake in bed at night, their minds debrief the activities of the day.
-Over thinking a stressful event and getting worked up again can make your body hyper-aroused and make it difficult to relax into sleep.
+Choose your reaction: When people lie awake in bed at night, their minds debrief the activities of the day.
+Overthinking a stressful event and getting worked up again can make your body hyper-aroused and make it difficult to relax into sleep.

-- Establish a regular, relaxing bedtime routine: Choose a time when you normally feel tired, so that you don’t toss and turn.
+Establish a regular, relaxing bedtime routine: Choose a time when you normally feel tired, so that you don’t toss and turn.
 Try a calming activity for an hour before bed such as reading a book, stargazing or taking a bath.
 Try not to break this routine on weekends when it may be tempting to stay up late.
+Also, stay away from your bed during the day, and go to bed only when you feel tired and ready to go to sleep.